prebid/Prebid.js/dev-docs/get-started-with-prebid-server.md

 {% endhighlight %}

 {: .alert.alert-info :}
+**OpenRTB Endpoint**
+If your `s2sConfig.endpoint` points to a url containing the path `openrtb2/auction`, such as the AppNexus-hosted endpoint https://prebid.adnxs.com/pbs/v1/openrtb2/auction', Prebid will communicate with that endpoint using the OpenRTB protocol.

+{: .alert.alert-info :}
 **Additional `cookieSet` details**
 We recommend that users leave `cookieSet` enabled since it's essential for server-to-server header bidding that we have a persistent cookie for improved cookie match rates.
 If set to `false`:
 &bull; Prebid.js will not overwrite all links on page to redirect through a persistent cookie URL